-Rare Disease Day activities in the U.S. include a nationwide network of online videos, patient stories, and blogs; newspaper, radio, and television reports; state and municipal proclamations; a Rare Disease Hall of Fame for researchers; and other activities designed to raise awareness of what it means to have a rare disease.
+Rare Disease Day activities in the U.S. include a nationwide network of online videos, patient stories, and blogs.
+Communication campaigns are spread via newspaper, radio, and television reports; state and municipal proclamations; a Rare Disease Hall of Fame for researchers; and other activities designed to raise awareness of what it means to have a rare disease.

 A Rare Disease is One that Affects Fewer than 200,000 Americans

 According to the National Institutes of Health (NIH), there are nearly 7,000 such diseases affecting nearly 30 million Americans.
 People with rare diseases often face challenges that occur less frequently with more common diseases.
 These include a delay in getting an accurate diagnosis, few treatment options, and difficulty finding medical experts.
-Many rare diseases have no approved treatment, and insurance may not cover treatments that aren’t approved.
-Medical and social services may be denied because those making the decisions are not familiar with the diseases.
+Medical and social services may be denied insurance coverage because those making the decisions are not familiar with the diseases.
 Also, treatments for rare diseases tend to be more expensive than treatments for more common diseases.